the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 (rr-vcs-data-challenges)=
 ## Challenges in Version Controlling Data

-Depending on the size of the data and the modifications it undergoes, version control tools such as Git may not be suitable for data.
+As we described earlier, there are  {ref}`limitation to git <rr-vcs-git-limitations>`.
-As long as the files to version control are small in size and can be stored in a few `csv` or character separated files, tools such as [Git](https://git-scm.com/) are appropriate.
+As long as the files to version control are small in size, not too numerous and can be stored in a few `csv` or character separated files, tools such as [Git](https://git-scm.com/) are appropriate.

-When you work, share, and collaborate on large, potentially [binary](https://en.wikipedia.org/wiki/Binary_file) files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
+However,when you work, share, and collaborate on large, potentially [binary](https://en.wikipedia.org/wiki/Binary_file) files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
-This is because most version control tools - such as Git - are not well suited to handle large binary data.
-As a Git repository stores every version of every file that is added to it, large files that undergo regular modifications can inflate the size of a·project significantly.
 If others try to clone your repository or fetch/pull to update it locally, it will take longer to do this if it contains larger files that have been versioned and modified.

-What is especially inconvenient is that repository hosting services such as GitHub impose maximum file sizes on users (at least in their free versions).
+Accordingly, repository hosting services usually impose maximum file sizes on users.
 For example, if a single file in your repository exceeds 100MB, you will not be able to push this file to a GitHub repository.
 Furthermore, if a large file was accidentally added to a repository, removing the file from the repository can be tedious, as this file needs to be [purged](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).

 These shortcomings can make version controlling files tedious and slow, impede collaborations on repositories with large data, and prevent data or projects with data from being shared on platforms like GitHub.

 (rr-vcs-data-tools)=